 I you have children, what many of us tend to forget when we become mothers is what I like to call the ‘forgotten father’.
 The attention is on mum and baby.
 Little support is offered or even available to fathers.
 They watch the labour almost like a spare part.
 Seeing you in pain, unable to do anything.
 The feelings of ‘not enough’ begin to rise.
 Then when the baby is brought home, the baby needs you.
 He watches on.
 Not really knowing what to do or how to help as you did everything before and it’s all new.

 The new father is in freeze.
 Unable to make decisions.
 Unable to do the right thing.
 Unable to connect to his partner who is so completely touched out by constantly having a baby in arms that his only opportunity for connection and intimacy - sex - is out of the window.
 He feels lost.
 Alone.
 Afraid of where the relationship might go.

 It’s a frightening time.

-This dynamic above plays out frequently in those who’ve entered parenthood.
+This dynamic above plays out frequently, especially for those who enter into parenthood.

-I work with mothers and I work with fathers to create a new dynamic so that they can find the sexual desire again in their relationship, so that they can fall in love again with themselves and each other, so that they can deepen the connection they have in their relationship.
+I work with women and I work with men to create a new dynamic so that they can find the sexual desire again in their relationship, so that they can fall in love again with themselves and each other, so that they can deepen the connection they have in their relationship.